So, you made it past the first few dates! Now what?

 - Go on a hike

-- Indoor skydiving (get a discount on Groupon) or climb a wall
+- Try indoor skydiving (get a discount on Groupon) or climb a wall

 - Skiing (if you live in driving distance of slopes)

-- Go on a double date with your or his friends for a game night
+- Go on a double date with friends (your or his) for a game night

-- Go to a concert or musical performance such as indie band, opera, indie band, jazz trio or a rock concert – something one or both of you enjoy or something neither of you are not familiar with (in which case get recommendations from friends)
+- Go to a concert or musical performance – something one or both of you enjoy or something new to both of you,

 - Sing Karaoke

 - Have a picnic (and both of you bring foods to share)